my-realm/depth-first/max-recursive-depth.md

 On 16-03-2026, I finally managed to achieve a breakthrough in my work spanning 18 years of research and development (R&D) in topics pertaining to cognitive science, cybernetics, machine learning, and Artificial Intelligence (AI), since the year Jan-2008.
 This article is an introduction to how I was able to create a method for probing and visualizing the internal process of a given AI model as it finds meaningful relationships between different concepts, when it learns and adapts to new ones.
 This article showcases a methodology to analyze and evaluate the AI's "rationality", so to speak.

-The rainbow colored image is a mathematical graph that accurately depicts the inner workings of how (in this instance) the AI model called "Gemini 3.1" tries to learn new concepts.
+Figure 1. with its rainbow colored image is a mathematical graph, dynamically tied to the AI's "sys-internals", that accurately depicts the inner workings of how (in this instance) the model called "Gemini 3.1" tries to learn new concepts.

 <br>

 <div align="center">

 <img src="./src/ah-gemini-skill.png" height="60%" width="80%"></img>
-<p><sub><b>Abstraction Hierarchy of Concepts That Produce a `skill.md` File <br />for Collaboratively Learning Subsequent Skills With a Human-In-The-Loop Who Teaches The AI Model, in Supervisory Role, as The Director.</p></sub></b>
+<p><sub><b>Figure 1.
+Abstraction Hierarchy of concepts that produce a `skill.md` file <br />for collaboratively encoding subsequent skills into the AI model, <br />with a Human-In-The-Loop who teaches and tunes the model, in Supervisory Role, as The Director.</p></sub></b>

 </div>